• Home

 Bentonite clay can be ingested to remove toxins from the body.
 Mix 1 teaspoon of bentonite clay with 8 ounces of drinking water, stir well before drinking.

-If you plan to ingest your bentonite clay, be sure to purchase a clay that is edible, as not all clays are.
+If you plan to ingest your bentonite clay, be sure to purchase a clay that is edible, as not all clays are, and check with your doctor to ensure it’s right for you.

 #5 Bentonite Clay for Poison Ivy